Aluminium cans

 Car Seats

-Expired and damaged child car seats can be brought to Baby on the Move in Inglewood (54 Matai Street, Inglewood, 4330) to have them recycled for free for a trail period beginning on 1 April 2023 and ending on 30 June 2023.
-The trial may be extended subject to demand.
+Expired or damaged child car seats can be brought to Baby on the Move in Inglewood (54 Matai Street Inglewood) to have them recycled for free.
 Any brand of booster, convertible seat or capsule is accepted, but no polystyrene seats, snap and go’s or other car seat accessories.

 Carpet